MatheusdePaiva/MatheusPaiva/README.md

 Welcome to my GitHub!

 I’m diving into the world of tech as a Computer Science and Full Stack Development student.
-I’ve got a solid grip on JavaScript, HTML, CSS, and Python, and I’m playing around with frameworks like React and Node.js to build cool and functional projects.

 ## 🚀 What I'm Up To